gigety/gigety/README.md

 # 🐸 Gigety - An all for fun POC full stack sample application.

 Gigety is a project for self learning many technologies.
 It does have a [domain deployment](https://gigety.com).
-Dually Noting: Gigety stays in dev / experimental mode as it is for learning puposes only.
+Dual Note: Gigety stays in dev / experimental mode as it is for learning puposes only.

 The first milestone has been branched off to https://github.com/gigety/gigety/tree/gigety-non-reactive.